 SAD is not considered as a separate disorder, but rather is a type of depression that has a recurring seasonal pattern.
 To be diagnosed with SAD, an individual must meet criteria for major depression coinciding with specific seasons for at least two years.
 The individual must experience seasonal depressions much more frequently than any non-seasonal depressions.

 Seasonal affective disorder is estimated to affect 10 million Americans.
 Another 10 percent to 20 percent may have mild SAD.
 SAD is four times more common in women than in men.
 The age of onset is estimated to be between the age of 18 and 30.
 Some people experience symptoms severe enough to affect quality of life, and 6 percent require hospitalization.
 Many people with SAD report at least one close relative with a psychiatric disorder, most frequently a severe depressive disorder (55 percent) or alcohol abuse (34 percent).

 Not everyone with SAD has the same symptoms, but symptoms commonly associated with the "winter blues" include the following:

-Symptoms of the summer SAD are:
+Symptoms of summer SAD are:

-Seasonal Affective Disorder can be misdiagnosed as hypothyroidyism, hypoglycemia, or a viral infection such as mononucleosis.
+Seasonal affective disorder can be misdiagnosed as hypothyroidyism, hypoglycemia, or a viral infection such as mononucleosis.